 As of 1 January 2014 capital metrics and risk exposures are reported under the Basel III ("CRR/CRD IV") framework.
-Comparative figures for 2013 are reported according to Basel II.
 To monitor the adequacy of the available capital, the Group uses ratios from the CRR/CRD IV framework.
-These ratios measure capital adequacy by comparing the eligible capital, which consists only of Common Equity Tier 1 capital as at 31 December 2013 and 2014, with the balance sheet assets and off-balance sheet commitments, both at weighted amounts to reflect their (mainly) relative credit risk and operational risk profile.
+These ratios measure capital adequacy by comparing the eligible capital, which consists only of Common Equity Tier 1 capital as at 31 December 2014 and 2015, with the balance sheet assets and off-balance sheet commitments, both at weighted amounts to reflect their (mainly) relative credit risk and operational risk profile.
 Common Equity Tier 1 capital is derived from the Group's total equity position.
 In order to arrive at the Common Equity Tier 1 capital, adjustments to the total equity are required for the regulatory prudential filters as defined by the CRR.
 For the calculation of risk-weights of on-balance sheet and off-balance sheet exposures, the approaches as described in the CRR/CRD IV framework are used.
 The following table illustrates the reconciliation between Total IFRS equity and Common Equity Tier 1 capital: